 In the 300m-long Piazza Ellero, this is the antiques market in the covered market, which is labeled Il Mercato Contadini, the Farmers' Market, which is evidently a regular on Tuesdays and Saturdays.

 But this is a Sunday 'antiques market' -- 'antiques market' might not be the best term for this happy and friendly event; it's more like what we would call brocante, or flea market, or second-hand sale.
+Or junk.

 There is a nice lady working her way along the tables, chatting merrily with the stall merchants and collecting their market fees, with two uniformed policemen following just behind her.
 Just in case.